decretist/Dissertation/Conclusion/alt-conclusion.md

 discipline, but to call it "the earliest course on canon law" is to anachronistically read back into its earliest stage the later evolution of the circle into a school, then a faculty, and finally a university.
-I think we can infer that in the early stage of his and the study group's work Gratian had a good command of the sources, but he was not yet in possession of a fully developed method for reconciling the contradictions presented by the canons.
+We can infer that in the early stage of his and the study group's work Gratian had a good command of the sources, but he was not yet in possession of a fully developed method for reconciling the contradictions presented by the canons.
 His method and canon law studies were not yet developed fully enough to be systematically imparted to students, which is the basis for a university program.
-We can almost certainly say that Gratian 0 knew a great deal about the canonical tradition from his study of the earlier collections when the study group convened, but we cannot say what the members of the group contributed to the organization of the canons into a topical arrangement.
-However, we can say that as the organization of the canons emerged, Gratian 0 greatly enhanced its significance and usefulness by writing the *themata* or case statements.
+We can almost certainly say that, when the study group convened, Gratian 0 knew a great deal about the canonical tradition from his study of the earlier collections, but we cannot say what the members of the group contributed to the organization of the canons into a topical arrangement.
+However, we can say that Gratian 0 greatly enhanced its significance and usefulness by writing the *themata* or case statements.
 He did not at this stage know so much more than the other participants in the study group that we can unambiguously call him *magister* and them *discipuli*, even if he was the group's central figure.

 One of the most important things the formation of the study group did for Gratian was to provide him with a pool of volunteer labor that made it possible to put the collection of canons and his *themata* on parchment.
-Before the formation of the study group, I doubt that the collection of canons and his thematic commentary on what he saw as the major jurisprudential issues had any concrete existence outside of Gratian's mind.
-In particular, I do not believe that case statements predated the formation of the study group.
+It is unlikely that Gratian had written the case statements as a framework for organizing the canons thematically before the formation of the study group.
 Indeed, the existence of the case statements in written form makes little sense outside the context of the work of the study group.
-Rather, I think that Gratian developed them as a result of the earliest group readings and discussions.
+One has to think that Gratian developed them as a result of the earliest group readings and discussions.

 So, the evidence seems to show that the person later identified as Gratian performed two distinct roles in the evolution of the text